techeniac/node-express-sqlite/README.md

 ## Configure
 Create an .env file.
 Update content as per .env.example file.

-after that execute below commands
+After that execute below commands

 To generate artifacts based on schema